An allergy is when the body's immune

 for causes of an allergic reaction with skin

 tests and blood tests.
-Based on

 If these treatments don't help, the allergist might recommend allergy shots.